Funding your Studies

 If you are offered a place at Nuffield to study for one of the courses for which we admit students, we will underwrite full funding (i.e., fees and living expenses) for the duration of the fee liability of your course.
 What this means is that, if you are not successful in obtaining funding from other sources, we guarantee that we will provide you with funding to cover your study costs for the duration of the fee liability of your course (i.e., fees and living expenses).
 Some of the funding awards we make may be joint with Clarendon, ESRC and/or departmental scholarships available to our students.

 Students who are successful in obtaining an offer of underwritten funding at Nuffield are guaranteed cover for:

-- University and College Fees for the duration of standard fee liability
+- Course Fees for the duration of standard fee liability

 In addition, all Nuffield students in their first four Nuffield Student Years receive the following support package: